YannDubs/Neural-Process-Family/jupyter/text/LNPFs_sketch.md

 Similar to {numref}`ConvLNP_single_gp_extrap_text` but the training was performed on all data simultaneously.
 ```

-From {numref}`ConvLNP_kernel_gp_text` we see that ConvLNP performs quite well in this harder setting.
+{numref}`ConvLNP_kernel_gp_text` demonstrates that ConvLNP performs quite well in this harder setting.
 Indeed, it seems to model process using the periodic kernel when the number of context points is small but quickly (around 10 context points) recovers the correct underlying kernel.
 Note that we plot the posterior predictive of the actual underlying GP but the generating process is highly non Gaussian.

 [should we also add the results of {numref}`ConvLNP_vary_gp` to show that not great when large/ uncountable number of kernels?]